 With Ted's passing, Homeostasis Press was handed down to his daughter, Valerie Stein.
-Valerie is an energetic and enthusiastic writer, librarian, teacher, children's book reviewer, and fiber artist who now adds "publisher" to her collection of hats.
-Her current writing about books, fiber arts, and the creative process can be found on her blog, "The Best of It," and she is working on more than one book.
-She also serves on the board of The Puget Sound Council for the Review of Children's Media.
-Her experience in all those areas makes her an inspired and inspiring choice to manage Homeostasis Press, and she can be reached at firstname.lastname@example.org.
+Valerie is a retired librarian and teacher who now adds "publisher" to her collection of hats.
+Valerie’s interest in serving teachers with Pacific Northwest history resources led to the creation of Gather Here: History for Young People, now connected with Homeostasis Press.
+Her experience in all those areas makes her an inspired and inspiring choice to manage Homeostasis Press, and she can be reached at email@example.com.

-Ted's eldest son David, who designed the company's original web site and provided editorial and technical assistance to Ted over the years, completed posthumous editing and design of Ted's ecology book Lessons from pond scum in late 2013.
-He is working to finish Heartwood, a wood and woodworking book Ted was also working on when he died.
-David, a freelancer under the name Clarient Solutions, has collaborated with Valerie to update and nourish the Homeostasis Press brand and web site.
-You can contact him at email@example.com.
+Ted's eldest son David, who designed and maintains this web site and provided editorial and technical assistance to Ted over the years, completed posthumous editing and design of Ted's ecology book Lessons from pond scum and his wood and woodworking book Heartwood.
+David is a freelance programmer, web and database designer, editor, and print designer under the name Clarient Solutions.
+He has collaborated with Valerie to update and nourish the Homeostasis Press brand and web site, and you can reach him at firstname.lastname@example.org.